 Then poke your sharp skewer through both layers of paper, where the black dot is.

-Tie each end through a hole in your paper kite.
-Without crushing the paper, as in the photo.
+Tie each end through a hole in your paper kite, without crushing the paper.
+See the photo.

 Do the other hole the same way.

 Fold the kite to bring the corners and holes together, and hence find the exact center of the bridle line.

 Tie a small loop into the bridle line at dead center.
 There it is at the top center of the photo—if you look hard!